Hello friends! Today I am sharing a few different examples in which I use a Water Brush for my water coloring.

 The best way to understand how these Water Brushes work is to see them in action!

 Different sizes of Water Brush

-Water Brushes come in various sizes- and the Water Brush Set I have comes with 3 sizes- a small round, a medium round and a chisel/flat brush.
+Water Brushes come in various sizes- and the Water Brush Set I have comes in 3 sizes- a small round, a medium round, and a chisel/flat brush.
 Different tips are useful for different illustrations.